Anthony-Giacinto/orbits/README.md

 ## Screenshot
 Screenshot of over 2600 satellites orbiting Earth using real satellite data.
 ![satellites](/files/screenshots/satellites.png)

-## Technologies
-Project was created with:
-* Python 3.7

 ## Features
 * Can animate trajectories of objects in space.